felixwsiu/EarningsCallAnalyzer/README.md

 ACCOUNT_KEY : This is the primary key of your Azure Cosmos DB Account
 ```
 The model results were added to a Azure Cosmos DB container, you can save the results on disk instead if you like.
-Set up user in IAM (Identity and Access Management) for AWS instances.
+<br>Set up user in IAM (Identity and Access Management) for AWS instance management and connection.